Hari Raya etiquette

 Image credit: Muhammad Amirul

-Of course, do be mindful of hygiene – use serving spoons for dishes and avoid sharing items so that everyone can stay safe during this time.
+Of course, do be mindful of hygiene – use serving spoons for dishes and avoid sharing items if you’re unwell.

 But when in doubt, just smile and wave.